Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 We will denote the subset of the Fatou set obtained in the proof of Theorem E by $V_{\rm BQ} \equiv V_{\rm BQ}(A,B,C,D)$ and call it the {\em Bowditch set} because any point $p \in V_{\rm BQ}$ satisfies the BQ Conditions.
-As a matter of fact, the action of $\Gamma$ on $V_{\rm BQ}$ is properly discontinuous, as was shown in \cite{TWZ} and \cite{MPT}.
+(See Section \ref{SUBSEC:TEICH} for the precise statement of these conditions.)
+As a matter of fact, the action of $\AUTOGROUP$ on $V_{\rm BQ}$ is properly discontinuous, as was shown in \cite{TWZ} and \cite{MPT}.
 (We will also show this in the proof of Theorem F, below.)
-Because of this context, the Bowditch set seems to be of considerable interest and, in particular, the following rephrasing of Statement (1) in Theorem E seems to be new:
+The Bowditch set seems to be of considerable interest and, in particular, the following rephrasing of Statement (1) in Theorem E seems to be new:

 \begin{corollaryE} Consider the punctured torus parameters $(0,0,0,D)$ where $D \in \mathbb{C}$.
 The Bowditch set $V_{\rm BQ}(0,0,0,D)$ is non-empty if and only if $D \neq 4$. \end{corollaryE}

 However, let us note that we recently discovered that Statement (2) of Theorem E is an immediate consequence of a stronger statement \cite[Theorem 5.3]{MPT}.
 In general, a complete classification of all $(A,B,C,D) \in \mathbb{C}^4$ for which $V_{\rm BQ}(A,B,C,D)$ is non-empty seems to be a delicate question.